signalogic/SigSRF_SDK/mediaTest_readme.md

      ./mediaMin -cx86 -i../pcaps/mediaplayout_adelesinging_AMRWB_2xEVS.pcapng -L -d0x040001 -r0

-For inputs containing only one stream, i.e. no need for time alignment between streams, stream group processing could be enabled, but any DTX, packet loss gaps, or other timing variations within the stream are likely to be incorrectly represented in wav file output.
+For inputs containing only one stream, i.e. no need for time alignment between streams, stream group processing could be enabled, but DTX, packet loss gaps, or other timing variations within the stream may not be reflected with full accuracy in wav file and pcap output.

 #### Auto-Adjust Push Rate